albbus-stack/t5.rs/README.md

 - Compile and run Android app using `bun android`
 - Connect to the local API server using `adb reverse tcp:8000 tcp:8000`

-## Desktop

-> Works with `openssl` installed with the `vendor` option and also without it (builds significantly faster both on Windows and Linux).

-- Compile and run desktop app using `bun desktop`